noplanman/tsu-helper/README.md

 ##Known Issues
 Using the “Friends and Followers Manager (FFM)“ or the “Friends and Followers Counts (FFC)“ may cause Tsu to become temporarily unavailable.
 This is due to the amount of information that is being requested from Tsu.
 Only use the FFM if you don't have that many friends.
 I'm working hard at making this work for everybody but unfortunately I have my hands tied at the moment, as Tsu has a few restrictions.
-If you do risk it and get a "503 Service Unavailable" message, it may take a few hours to regain access.
-Just be patient.
+If you do risk it and get a "503 Service Unavailable" message, don't panic.
+After a few hours maximum, you can access Tsu again.
+Just be patient =)

 Use them at your own risk!

 [correct-count]: https://github.com/noplanman/tsu-helper/raw/master/assets/correct-count.png "Correct Count"
 [ffm-header]: https://github.com/noplanman/tsu-helper/raw/master/assets/ffm-header.png "FFM Header"
-[mention-comment]: https://github.com/noplanman/tsu-helper/raw/master/assets/mention-comment.png "Quick-Mention for Comment"
+[mention-comment]: https://github.com/noplanman/tsu-helper/raw/master/assets/mention-comment.png "Quick Mention for Comment"
-[mention-reply]: https://github.com/noplanman/tsu-helper/raw/master/assets/mention-reply.png "Quick-Mention for Reply"
+[mention-reply]: https://github.com/noplanman/tsu-helper/raw/master/assets/mention-reply.png "Quick Mention for Reply"
 [nested-replies-parent]: https://github.com/noplanman/tsu-helper/raw/master/assets/nested-replies-parent.png "Emphasize Nested Replies"
 [open-single-post]: https://github.com/noplanman/tsu-helper/raw/master/assets/open-single-post.png "Open Single Post"
 [auto-focus-title]: https://github.com/noplanman/tsu-helper/raw/master/assets/auto-focus-title.png "Auto-Focus Title"